freeCodeCamp/freeCodeCamp/docs/devops.md

 ## How do we build, test and deploy the codebase?

 Our codebase is continuously built, tested and deployed  to **separate sets of infrastructure (Servers, Databases, CDNs, etc.)**.

-This involves three steps to be followed in sequence: First, new changes are merged into our primary development branch (`master`)changes in form of pull requests.
+This involves three steps to be followed in sequence:

+First, new changes are merged into our primary development branch (`master`) in form of pull requests.
 Next, these changes are run through a series of automated tests.
 And finally, once the tests pass we release the changes (or update them if needed) to deployments on our infrastructure.

 ### Building the codebase - Mapping Git Branches to Deployments.